markandre13/mh091rc1a.js/README.md

 The algorithms are described in [Ideas and methods for modeling 3D human figures](https://doi.org/10.1145/1341771.1341782).

-Current status: rotate and pose human (usability ain't right yet)
+Current status: rotate and pose human

 ### WHY